Welcome to the Wagner Music Department!

 Wagner College vocal ensembles include the College Choir, Treble Choir, and Stretto, an elite a cappella group.
 Instrumental organizations include the Concert Band, Jazz Ensemble, Guitar and Lute Ensemble, and Percussion Ensemble.
 The department also provides individual instruction in various instruments and in voice.

 The Music Department sponsors numerous concerts and other public events each year.
-You can hear selections from recent performances by Wagner students and faculty by going to the Music Department's Sound Clips Page.
+You can hear selections from recent performances by Wagner students and faculty by going to the Music Department's Audio Recordings Page.
 To contact the Music Department, please phone us at (718) 390-3313, or send an email message to email@example.com.
 Please note: the department office (and phone line) may be unattended during summer and holidays.

 The department's facilities include a multi-use Performance Center, a Music Lab and a Music Resource Room, both equipped with computers and electronic keyboards, and numerous practice rooms.
 Instruments available to students for practice and rehearsal include pianos, a harpsichord, and an array of wind and percussion instruments.